hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-clusters-using-hpe-greenlake-terraform-provider.md

 }
 ```

-# Kubernetes version upgrade
+# Upgrade the Kubernetes version

-For Kubernetes version upgrade, we need to specify the new version of kubernetes that is available for upgrade in the resources block.
+For the Kubernetes version upgrade, you need to specify the new version of Kubernetes that is available for upgrade in the resources block.

 1. **kubernetes_version**: *Use the Kubernetes version that pops up on the cluster details page in the UI.*

    ![](/img/blog1.jpg)

- Below is the reference Terraform configuration for updating the cluster's kubernetes version.
+ Below is the reference Terraform configuration for updating the cluster's Kubernetes version.

 ```hcl
 terraform {